-The Complete List of Google Penalties & How to Recover
+The Complete list of Google Penalties and How to Recover

 - Remove or modify these links by adding a rel=”nofollow” attribute so they no longer pass PageRank.

-- Submit a reconsideration request after removing non-compliant links.
+- Submit a Reconsideration Request after removing non-compliant links.

 Pro Tip: Use a machete and not a scalpel when cleaning up these links.
-Google has handled hundreds of thousands of these penalties and you won’t “get one” by them.
-Instead, you will only prolong the pain.
+Google has handled hundreds of thousands of these penalties and you won’t get one by them.

-User-generated Spam
+User-Generated Spam

 You know those daily spam emails offering cheap SEO and page one results?
-You can thank those “black hat SEOs” for creating this headache.
-(For the record, this is NOT link building.)
+You can thank those blackhat SEO professionals for creating this headache.

-User-generated spam is usually found in forums, comments, guestbook pages, and user profiles.
-This penalty is another one that comes in two forms:
+It’s usually found in forums, comments, guestbook pages, and user profiles.
+This penalty comes in two forms:

 - Partial matches affecting portions of your site.